 In November 2018, Kungsgården Långvind was rated the third most sustainable accommodation in Sweden by the STF organization: “Jörgen and Agneta Bengtson, who are responsible for this gem of Hälsingland, in an ironworks when Sweden was a great power, produce their own electricity from wind and solar power, work with energy-efficient lighting and have their own destination chargers for electric cars.
 A great commitment to the local community, including the village association, the chapel association and arranging local excursions and events ”, the jury writes in its motivation.

 Kungsgården Långvind is part of the Swedish Tourist Association (Svenska Turistföreningen, STF), the most prominent organizer of eco-tourism in Sweden.
+The picture shows Agneta and Jörgen Bengtson receiving on of the prizes.

 The environmental work and sustainability work permeate the operations of Kungsgården Långvind.